 About The Tea List

-We are not sommeliers.
-We are not affiliated with any estate, importer, or tea retailer.
-We are a small family from Sri Lanka — the Tea Island of the World — now living in Melbourne, home to Block Arcade, Australia's oldest tea room.
+We are not sommeliers, nor are we affiliated with any tea estate, tea importer, or retailer.
+We are a small family from Sri Lanka — one of the world's foremost tea-producing nations and the birthplace of Ceylon tea — now based in Melbourne, Australia.
+Tea is not simply something we drink.
+It is where we come from.

 01